symfony/symfony-docs/reference/configuration/doctrine.rst

     issues can make your version be considered a different number (e.g. ``5.7`` will be rounded as ``5.6999999999999996447286321199499070644378662109375``).

-    If you don't define this option and you haven't created your database yet, you may get ``PDOException`` errors because Doctrine will try to guess the database server version automatically and none is available.
+    If you don't define this option and you have not created your database yet, you may get ``PDOException`` errors because Doctrine will try to guess the database server version automatically and none is available.